DavidHe1127/Mr.He_HandBook/DevOps/terraform_ansible.md

 ### Terraform Notes

 - Terraform will query metadata url - http://169.254.169.254:80/latest to find out credentials it needs when you run terraform on an EC2 Instance.
 - Prior to a `plan` or `apply` operation, Terraform does a `refresh` to sync the state file with real-world status.
+So `refresh` might update state file but will not change actual infrastructure. `refresh` command can help you detect drift.

 ---